Neha Dixit

-Neha Dixit is an Indian freelance journalist, covering politics, gender and social justice.
-She is a visiting faculty at Ashoka University and has been awarded with the Chameli Devi Jain Award (2016) as well as CPJ International Press Freedom Award (2019).
+Neha Dixit is an Indian independent journalist and author who looks at intersections of politics, gender and social justice.
+She has been awarded over a dozen awards including the Chameli Devi Jain Award (2016) as well as CPJ International Press Freedom Award (2019).

 Early life

-Dixit attended school in Lucknow, and graduated in English Literature from Miranda House, University of Delhi.
+Neha attended school in Lucknow, and graduated in English Literature from Miranda House, University of Delhi.
 Thereafter, she pursued a Masters in Convergent Journalism from the AJK Mass Communication Research Centre, Jamia Milia Islamia in New Delhi.

 Career

-Dixit began her career as an investigative journalist with Tehelka, before switching to the Special Investigation Team of India Today.
-Since 2013, she has been a freelancer.
+Neha began her career as an investigative journalist with Tehelka, before switching to the Special Investigation Team of India Today.
+Since 2012, she has been a freelancer.
 Her works have been published in The Wire, Al Jazeera, Outlook, The New York Times, The Caravan, Himal Southasian, and The Washington Post among others.

+She has investigated and exposed a wide range of human rights violations including extrajudicial killings by police, hate crimes, human trafficking involving Sangh organisations, clinical trials on the marginalised by big pharma and sectarian majoritarian violence in South Asia.
+She has also written political profiles and looked at intersections of labour under majoritarian governments.

 Notable reports and awards

 In August 2014, Dixit detailed the circumstances faced by seven rape survivors of the 2013 Muzaffarnagar riots.
 This won her the 2014 Kurt Schork Award in International Journalism and the 2015 Press Institute of India-Red Cross award.

 In 2016, Dixit chronicled (for Outlook) the abduction of 31 girls from Assam by a Hindu nationalist organization to infuse them with "nationalist ideologies" — a criminal defamation suit was subsequently filed against Dixit, in what was condemned by Committee to Protect Journalists as a tool of intimidation.
 The same year, she was conferred with the Chameli Devi Jain Award, the highest honor for women journalists in India: her meticulous nature of coverage and cross-checking of involved facts were admired in particular.

 In 2018, she reported on poor Indians, who were unethically drawn into participating in illegal drug-trials by pharma giants.
-In 2019, Dixit documented a range of extrajudicial killings by police forces in Uttar Pradesh and other states, getting threats from high ranked police officials, in the process.
+In 2019, Dixit documented a range of extrajudicial killings by police forces in Uttar Pradesh and other states, getting threats from high-ranked police officials, in the process.
 Her reports prompted a note of concern by Office of the United Nations High Commissioner for Human Rights.
 The same year, she received the CPJ International Press Freedom Award.

+She has been recognised as one of the most credible Indian journalists in India because of her painstaking in-depth ground, intersectional reporting that steers clear of binary, opinionated, formulaic mainstream coverage of news.

+She has been a visiting faculty at Ashoka University, MCRC, Jamia Millia Islamia University, NALSAR, Hyderabad, IIMC and others.